Not sure what to do in Sabah, Malaysia?

 Not only that, but you will taste the best food in Sabah at a homestay, trust me!
 Nothing beats a home-cooked meal.

-The best place to stay in a homestay in Sabah is in the rural village of Kg Mesilau, which is one of the many rural villages that nestles under Mount Kinabalu.
-Most of these villages offer homestays with much of the same offer, but if you’re considering this unique experience, check out Sabah Homestay to help you organize it.
+The best place to stay in a homestay in Sabah is in the rural town of Kundasang, which is one of the many rural areas that nestle under Mount Kinabalu.
+Most of these villages offer homestays with much of the same offer, but if you’re considering this unique experience, check out Kinabalu Valley Homestay!

 2. Hike Mount Kinabalu, Malaysia’s Tallest Mountain

-Even if you’re not a fan of hiking, visiting the Kinabalu National Park is one of the unmissable places to visit in Sabah.
+Even if you’re not a fan of hiking, Kinabalu National Park is one of the unmissable places to visit in Sabah.
+In fact, it is Malaysia’s first UNESCO World Heritage Site, and it didn’t become one until 2000.

 From the park, you can feast your eyes on the immensity of Mount Kinabalu from ground level.
 If you are planning on hiking this mountain, it is worth seeing what you’re getting yourself in for!
 If you’re not interested in hiking, from the ground there are many small nature trails and family-friendly walks you can do.